BishopDavid7/regional-cc-quicksight/README.md

 I confirm this submission is my original work.
 Where official AWS/Udacity examples or documentation were referenced, they were used to inform implementation only, and are acknowledged.

 ## Contact
-Your Full Name — email@example.com
+Pascal Esegemou Ekenya Fonjock — p.fonjock@gmil.com